RARe: Retrieval Augmented Retrieval with In-Context Examples: Introduction

-We begin by naively prepending in-context examples to the target query and provide it to existing retriever models~\citep{behnamghader2024llm2vec, wang2024improving, SFRAIResearch2024}, observing that this leads to significant performance drop.
-We propose a new approach to construct retrieval models that can leverage in-context examples, which we name as \texttt{RARe}: Retrieval Augmented Retrieval with In-Context Examples.
+We begin by naively prepending in-context examples to the target query and provide it to existing retriever models~\citep{behnamghader2024llm2vec, wang2024improving, SFRAIResearch2024}.
+Unlike in decoder-only models, zero-shot modification leads to significant performance drop.
+We propose to construct retrieval models that can effectively leverage in-context examples, which we name as \texttt{RARe}: Retrieval Augmented Retrieval with In-Context Examples.
 Our approach modifies the query format of retrieval systems by providing in-context examples whose query is semantically similar to the target query.
 Then, we apply standard continued fine-tuning with contrastive loss.
 We conduct a comprehensive evaluation of new query format across various experimental settings, initializing from both decoder-only checkpoints and pre-trained retriever model checkpoints.
-We demonstrate that \texttt{RARe} outperforms baseline models across multiple tasks, achieving up to +1.41\% nDCG@10 on standard retrieval benchmarks \citep{thakur2021beir} and demonstrating even larger gains (+2.72\%) on reasoning-oriented retrieval tasks \citep{xiao2024rarbreasoningretrievalbenchmark}.\looseness=-1
+We demonstrate that \texttt{RARe} outperforms baseline models across multiple tasks, achieving improvements of up to +1.41\% nDCG@10 compared to methods that do not use in-context examples on standard retrieval benchmarks \citep{thakur2021beir}, and showing even larger gains (+2.72\% nDCG@10) on reasoning-oriented retrieval tasks \citep{xiao2024rarbreasoningretrievalbenchmark}.\looseness=-1

-Our contributions can be summarized as follows: \begin{itemize}[noitemsep,leftmargin=10px] \item We introduce \texttt{RARe}, an approach that adapts pre-trained checkpoints to use in-context examples for retrieval. \item We demonstrate that this recipe can improve the performance of various base architectures, including decoder-only models and existing retriever models. \item We provide detailed analyses on how the quality, quantity, and selection of in-context examples affect performance, contextualizing the sources of our experimental gains. \end{itemize} All our code and model checkpoints are publicly released.\footnote{Code is available at: \url{https://github.com/atutej/RARe}}
+Our contributions can be summarized as follows: \begin{itemize}[noitemsep,leftmargin=10px] \item We introduce \texttt{RARe}, an approach that adapts pre-trained checkpoints to use semantically similar in-context examples for retrieval. \item We demonstrate that this recipe can improve the performance of various base architectures, including decoder-only models and existing retriever models. \item We provide detailed analyses on how the quality, quantity, and selection of in-context examples affect performance, contextualizing the sources of performance gains in embedding-based ICL. \end{itemize} All our code and model checkpoints are publicly released.\footnote{\url{https://github.com/atutej/RARe}}